pipelinelabo/datalaiq-wiki/tuning/tuning.md

 #### Kafka Consumer

-The Gravwell Kafka ingester can subscribe to multiple Kafka topics and even multiple Kafka clusters.
+The DatalaiQ Kafka ingester can subscribe to multiple Kafka topics and even multiple Kafka clusters.
 Each consumer definition can be performance tuned with the following options:

 - `Rebalance-Strategy`: Sets the Kafka-specific read rebalance strategy.
 The default is `roundrobin`. `sticky` and `range` are also available options.
 See the Kafka documentation for more information on how these rebalance strategies work.
 - `Synchronous`: Force the ingester to synchronize writes to the indexer after every Kafka batch is processed.
 The default is false.
 Enabling this can lower performance but improve reliability.